 Please read the following very important information

-Only join this project if you have had Y-DNA tested (DNA from a male tester), and your predicted haplogroup must be R1b1a2.
+Only join this project if you have had Y-DNA tested (DNA from a male tester), and your predicted haplogroup must be of the R1b type.
 Just having a Family Finder test done is not adequate, or even advisable.
 The Family Finder test and mt-dna testing will not help you track your paternal ancestry.

 Also if you've been tested at 67 markers you need to have a Null value (0) for marker DYS 425.
-If you have not ordered a upgrade to at least 67 markers, it is essential that you do this.
+If you have not ordered a upgrade to at least 67 markers, it is very advisable that you do this.

 This DNA project is not one of the very general projects such as Ireland DNA, and it is not a general surname catch all, where anyone can join no matter what their DNA markers are.
 And not everyone who has one of the listed surnames, will necessarily have markers that match the signature DNA of the Collas.
 Most testers will not match the DNA profile that is required to be a part of this project.
 As well, the highest expectation of having Colla DNA may be no better than about 50% if you have a Colla surname.

 The goal of the Clan Colla 425 null Project is to use Y-DNA analysis to test certain hypothesis and theories about the origins of The Three Collas and the surnames descended from them.
 Can a relationship be seen for those participants carrying the DYS425 null and surnames with origins in the Kingdom of Oriel?
 And if so, are the ancient Oriel surnames with the 425 null descended from The Three Collas?

 We expect participants that are fully haplogroup tested, to all be from the same haplogroup, L21 positive.
 And below L21, we carry the DF21 SNP.
 For a full explanation about What is Clan Colla DNA? - see the Results page.

 Our requirements for joining this project are the following:

 2. Everyone also must have the null value at 425.